Rooted in Community

 Frederick, MD

-Plans are underway for a 22-acre development in Frederick, Maryland.
-Northgate Crossing will be home to a 300,000 square-foot shopping center, a commercial space suitable for housing various uses from a medical laboratory to a brewery, and a hotel and full-service gas station.
+Plans are underway for a 37-acre development in Frederick, Maryland.
+Northgate Crossing will feature a large format shopping center, versatile commercial spaces suitable for a range of businesses—including medical labs, breweries, and more—a hotel, and a full-service gas station.

 Award-Winning Developments